 Rituals, Habits, Self-Discipline

-Rituals for PRThere’s a blog I read regularly called Zenhabits.net.
+There’s a blog I read regularly called Zenhabits.net.
 Written by Leo Babauta, it covers mindfulness, simplicity and creating good habits.
-The subject matter is more personal than work based but much of it is equally applicable to work too.
-The author is a great believer in creating habits that will carry you through without having to think too much and it’s a subject that I’ve been wanting to blog about for a while, as I think that knowing what helps us get stuff done can really help us build a routine that works for us.
+The subject matter is more personal than work based but much is equally applicable to running a business.
+The author is a great believer in creating habits that will carry you through without having to think too much.
+It’s a subject that I’ve been wanting to blog about for a while.
+I think that knowing what helps us get stuff done helps us build a routine that works for us.
+Habits that are sustainable and less likely to lead to burnout.

 Habits

-I used to have a habit of writing my newsletter every Monday morning and I did that for over 7 years (eek).
+I used to have a habit of writing my newsletter every Monday morning.
+I did that for over 7 years (eek).
 It was a large part of my marketing activities, and a successful part too.
 Even now I get people coming to me that tell me they have been on my newsletter list for five, six or maybe even seven years.
 It works.
 I know it works.
 And yet I still managed to drop that habit after seven years.
-I guess I got a little bored (hence the rebrand) and also felt that I should spend that time on the new holy grail of social media.
-Now my business has had a bit of a rejig and I’ve come to the realisation that time spent on my newsletter talking to people that already know my brand is far more valuable than anything I can do on social media.
-It’s a habit I wish I hadn’t dropped.
+I guess I got a little bored.
+I also felt that I should spend that time on the new holy grail of social media.
+When my business has had a bit of a rejig and I’ve come to the realisation that time spent on my newsletter talking to people that already know my brand is far more valuable than anything I can do on social media.
+It’s a habit that is worth the effort.

 Social Media Ninja

 Another habit is my approach to social media.
-I used to lose hours on social media, especially Twitter, following interesting links, and eventually started going on with a heavy heart.
+I used to lose hours on social media.
 I then moved to the “get on and get off” habit where, a certain number of times a day I go on, post, and then like/retweet/favourite/reply to or comment on a certain number of posts.
 Then I get off.
 I favourite interesting posts that I want to follow-up and check out the link later, and use my travel time to look at these.
 This is a habit that really works for me.

 Rituals

-At first glance rituals don’t seem to be much more than elevated habits but I think that there is something about them that adds an extra quality to your day.
+At first glance rituals don’t seem to be much more than elevated habits but there is something about them that adds an extra quality to your day.

-I didn’t used to have a ritual when it came to work but I know have adopted a lovely morning routine that gently eases me into my working day if I’m based in the office.
+I have adopted a lovely morning routine that gently eases me into my working day if I’m based in the office.
 I have a huge desktop academic diary and I write out my to-do a list for that day in long hand with a pen I love.
-It sounds odd I know, but there’s something very satisfying about using this particular pen.
+There’s something very satisfying about using this particular pen.
 It flows just right, like a favourite mug that makes tea taste better.
-I also write down my intention of the day, which could be to get x amount of coverage for my clients or do x amount of writing.
-The final part of this is a gratitude list which inevitably include my clients, opportunities that might be around at that time etc. All this is done with a pot of Earl or Lady Grey.
+I also write down my intention of the day.
+The final part of this is some breathing.
+All this is done with a pot of Earl or Lady Grey.
 Somehow, it just eases me into the day and my work always go better than the days when I have just had to hit the ground running.

 Self Discipline

-And when that self-discipline just doesn’t work.
-Well, if you think you’re a person that doesn’t have much self-discipline, then I believe it can be built.
+And when that self-discipline just doesn’t work?
+If you think you’re a person that doesn’t have much self-discipline, then I believe it can be built.
 It’s like a muscle that just needs regular work outs.
 If you’re usually pretty good but self-discipline just isn’t working in one particular case/on a certain project, then perhaps you should be looking at whether you really want to do it in the first place.
+Not sure, book a free chat with me to explore.

 No Comments